toinetoine/Cockatrice/README.md

 - [xz](https://tukaani.org/xz/)
 - [zlib](https://www.zlib.net/)

-To compile:
+**Basic compilation steps:**

     mkdir build
     cd build
     cmake ..
     make

-You can then run
+You can then

+ - create a Cockatrice installation inside the `release` folder:

        make install

-to get a cockatrice installation inside the `release` folder, or:
+ - or make a system-specific installation package:

        make package

-to create a system-specific installation package.
+**Detailed compiling instructions for various systems can be found on the Cockatrice wiki under [Compiling Cockatrice](https://github.com/Cockatrice/Cockatrice/wiki/Compiling-Cockatrice).**

 The following flags can be passed to `cmake`: